TosbackCgusBridge-Bot/CGUs-versions/T-mobile/Privacy Policy.md

 Depending on your device, you may also be able to obtain a wide array of services based on the location of your device (for example, driving directions, enhanced 411 Directory Assistance, Find My Device, or search results, etc.).
 These data services, known as Location-Based Services ("LBS") are made available by us and others, usually via applications.
 These services use various location technologies and acquire location data from various sources.

-These applications and services use various location technologies (including Global Positioning Satellite ("GPS"), Assisted GPS ("AGPS"), cell ID and enhanced cell ID technologies) to identify the approximate location of a device, which is then used in conjunction with the application to enhance the users experience (for example, to provide driving directions, to provide enhanced 411 Directory Assistance, or search results, etc.)
+These applications and services use various location technologies (including Global Positioning Satellite ("GPS"), Assisted GPS ("AGPS"), cell ID and enhanced cell ID technologies) to identify the approximate location of a device, which is then used in conjunction with the application to enhance the user’s experience (for example, to provide driving directions, to provide enhanced 411 Directory Assistance, or search results, etc.)

 LBS may, or may not, involve any interaction with or dependency on our network, and location-based services may or may not look to our network to obtain location data.
 Where we allow third parties the capability of accessing data about your location that is derived from our network, we require those third parties to observe specific privacy and security protections consistent with this policy.

-It is important that you understand the location capabilities and settings of your device, and that you carefully read and understand the terms under which these services are provided  whether by us or another entity.
+It is important that you understand the location capabilities and settings of your device, and that you carefully read and understand the terms under which these services are provided – whether by us or another entity.

 You should carefully review the privacy policies and other terms of third-parties with whom you have authorized the sharing of your location information, and you should consider the risks involved in disclosing your location information to other people.

 Where we provide a location-based service, you will receive notice of the location features of the service and collection of location data is with your consent.
-You will be provided options for managing when and how such information should be shared (except in the case of certain parental controls or similar services associated with enterprise or multi-line accounts  for example, T-Mobiles FamilyWhereTM services  which may be managed solely by the primary account holder or their designee, but always with notice to the end-user).
-T-Mobile follows the CTIAs Best Practices Guidelines for Location-Based Services, which are available here.
+You will be provided options for managing when and how such information should be shared (except in the case of certain parental controls or similar services associated with enterprise or multi-line accounts – for example, T-Mobile’s FamilyWhereTM services – which may be managed solely by the primary account holder or their designee, but always with notice to the end-user).
+T-Mobile follows the CTIA’s Best Practices Guidelines for Location-Based Services, which are available here.